bcgov/ppr-deprecated/ppr-api/docs/api_contract/README.md

 For purposes of the API, any write operations are considered events.
 Under the hood, each event references the financing statement.
 Any relational data associated with the financing statement will have references to the starting and ending events.
-Internally, this enables us to leverage the data model to wither do a quick lookup of the current state of the financing statement or use the events to rebuild the state up to a specific point in time.
+Internally, this enables us to leverage the data model to either do a quick lookup of the current state of the financing statement or use the events to rebuild the state up to a specific point in time.

-When performing an operation using a `financing-statement` endpoint in the API, this leverages the current state.
+Operations on the `financing-statement` schema are designed as CRUD operations on a financing state.
+As such, events are abstracted out of the interface, so reading a response object can be considered the current state of the financing statement.

 ### New Registration